Skip to main content

 Duration and Renewal — The start and end dates of the exclusivity, and whether the agreement automatically renews.
 Fixed-term exclusivity provides certainty; automatic renewal provisions must specify the notice period required to prevent renewal.

-Minimum Commitments and Performance Targets — If the granting party requires the exclusive party to develop the market actively, minimum purchase volumes, sales targets, or customer acquisition goals ensure accountability.
+Minimum Commitments and Performance Targets — If the granting party requires the exclusive party to develop the market actively, minimum purchase volumes, sales targets, or customer acquisition goals confirm accountability.
 The agreement must specify how performance is measured, the consequences of underperformance, and the notice procedure.

 Reporting Obligations — The exclusive party's obligation to provide sales reports, market intelligence, or customer data to the granting party, including frequency, format, and content requirements.